NoxNode/hrmc/README.md

 # hrmc
 Human Readable Machine Code

-HRMC is not really a machine code (yet) - it's more of a bytecode.
-The bytecode is designed in such a way that the hexadecimal representation is a mnemonic for what it does.

 HRMC is mostly inspired by [David Smith's videos](https://www.youtube.com/@davidsmith7791/videos) and [Devine Lu Linvega's Strange Loop talk](https://www.youtube.com/watch?v=T3u7bGgVspM).
 Watching those videos will really put into perspective what the heck this thing is.